rocicorp/replicache/README.md

 Replicache identifies each change (or *Mutation*) that originates on the Replicache Client with a *MutationID*.

-Your service must track the MutationID it has processed for each client, and return it to Replicache in the Client View response.
-This allows the Replicache client to know when it can discard the speculative version of that change from the client.
+Your service must track the last MutationID it has processed for each client, and return it to Replicache in the Client View response.
+This allows Replicache to know when it can discard the speculative version of that change from the client.

-Depending on how your service is built, storing MutationID can be done a number of ways.
-But typically you'll store them in the same database as your user data and update them transactionally as part of handling upstream sync.
+Depending on how your service is built, storing MutationIDs can be done a number of ways.
+But typically you'll store them in the same database as your user data and update them transactionally as part of each mutation.

-If you use e.g., Postgres for your user data, you might store Replicache Change IDs in a table like:
+If you use e.g., Postgres, for your user data, you might store Replicache Change IDs in a table like:

 <table>
   <tr>